anazli/randomThoughts/README.md

 # randomThoughts
-This is my personal site created by jekyll and hosted on GitHub. https://anazli.github.io/randomThoughts
+This is an attempt to create a personal site with jekyll which is hosted on GitHub. https://anazli.github.io/randomThoughts